-When the & switch is in the ON position, the indicator light (1) will illuminate and excessive glare from the headlights of the vehicle behind vou will be reduced.
-When the switch of the inside mirror is in the OFF position, the inside mirror will operate normally.
+When the inside mirror switch is in the AUTO position, excessive glare from the headlights of the vehicle behind you will be reduced.
+The AUTO indicator light will be on.
+When the switch on the inside mirror is in the OFF position, the inside mirror will operate normally.